 We may not notice it, but our thoughts likely become our actions.
 Our actions, then, become results.

-If we’re not satisfied with the results, then it’s probably the way we think is incongruent with our true self.
+If we’re not satisfied with the results, then it’s probably the way we think is incongruent with who we really are and what we truly want.

 To change the results, we must first change the way we think.

 Maybe you don’t have enough money to fund your passions, try changing the way you think (or feel) about money.
-You might be surprised seeing yourself trying to earn more bucks.
+You might be surprised seeing yourself looking for extra income.

 A little tweak can go a long way.